snowflakedb/connectors-native-sdk/README.md

 ### Native SDK for Connectors Java Test

-The separate Java library distributed through the [Maven Central Repository][SDK Test in Maven Central] which consists of Java utils helping in testing the developed Connectors.
-These utils are custom assertions and in-memory objects (mocks) for Java classes used in the Native SDK for Connectors Java library.
+A separate Java library distributed through the [Maven Central Repository][SDK Test in Maven Central] which consists of Java utils helping in testing the developed Connectors.
+These utils include custom assertions and in-memory objects (mocks) for Java classes used in the Native SDK for Connectors Java library.

 ### Connectors Native SDK Template